Chapter 13: Janet Lets Her Guard Down and Pays For it With Her Freedom.

-Janet stomped out onto the compound parking lot.
-She was so angry that she needed air and ran through the first door she saw.
-Janet was pacing and didn’t sense a presence behind her.
-A current of electricity surged through her body, locking up all of her muscles.
-She could feel a stun gun digging into her back.
+Janet stomped out onto the compound parking lot, almost blinded by rage.
+The need to feel fresh air on her hot face sent her running through the first door she saw.
+Janet paced with her head down, so intent on her thoughts that she didn’t sense a presence behind her.
+A current of electricity suddenly surged through her body, locking all of her muscles.
+She barely felt the stun gun digging into her back.
 Strong arms pulled her down to the ground and she looked up into Ethan’s smirking face.
 Before her mind could fully grasp what was happening, he was reaching for the amulet around her neck.

-She awoke an indeterminate time later in darkness, curled in the fetal position.
-The cramped space prevented her from fully extending her legs.
+She awoke an indeterminate time later in darkness, curled in the fetal position, crammed into a tight space which prevented her from fully extending her legs.
 Janet tried to sit up and bumped her head.
 She lay back down and it slowly dawned on her that she was locked in a trunk.
 Pounding on the inside of the lid yielded no results.
 What if Ethan threw me in here and walked away?
 No one else knows I’m in here.
 I don’t want to die in a trunk!
 The trunk began to feel like a coffin.
 Janet panicked and beat on the lid, screaming until her throat began to ache.
 She paused and then continued, heedless of the pain, until she was exhausted.
 The lid suddenly flew open.

 “Will you shut the bloody hell up?
 It’s your fault you’re in here isn’t it?
 You should have just let me have the talisman.”